10 Licences and Permits Needed to Open a Restaurant

 Opening a restaurant is neither a short nor a simple process.

-Once you've nailed down a restaurant idea, found your ideal restaurant location, and pitched your restaurant business plan to investors, the most painstaking part of the process begins: licensing.
+Once you've nailed down a restaurant idea, found your ideal restaurant location, and pitched your restaurant business plan to investors, the most painstaking part of the process begins: licencing.

 Acquiring all of the necessary food licences and permits involves a lot of paperwork and patience.
 It takes time for each and every one to be approved.

 It's not fun, but it is absolutely necessary.
-This guide covers the licences needed to open a restaurant.
+This guide covers the licences needed to open a restaurant in the UK.

 Licences and Permits Required to Open a Restaurant